2025 Dan Kolov & Nikola Petrov Tournament

-The 62nd Dan Kolov & Nikola Petrov Tournament, is a wrestling event held in Varna, Bulgaria between 23 and 26 January 2025.
+The 62nd Dan Kolov & Nikola Petrov Tournament was a wrestling event held in Varna, Bulgaria between 23 and 26 January 2025.

 This international tournament included competition in both men's and women's freestyle wrestling and men's Greco-Roman wrestling.
 This tournament was held in honor of Dan Kolov who was the first European freestyle wrestling champion from Bulgaria and European and World Champion Nikola Petroff.

+Event videos

+The event will air freely on the Bulgarian Wrestling Federation YouTube channel.